 Before hiring a VLA, you will have to interview the person.
 Make the most of this opportunity to know the applicant.
 Once the applicant is hired, keep the communication lines open so you can integrate the VLA easier.

 It’s unlikely to have face-to-face interviews with your VLA candidates.
 That’s unfortunate since you can better gauge a person’s personality and capability when he or she is sitting in front of you.
 As such, you can still learn about the candidate through a virtual hiring process.
 If you have worked with virtual assistants before, you may have an idea of how to hire a VLA.
 In case you are new to the concept, here are some tips on how you can find the right virtual legal assistant for you.

 Determine the qualities and skills that you need in a VLA and indicate them in your job post.
-This should help ensure those who will apply have the credentials.
+This should help ensure those who will apply for the job are qualified.
 As the applications pile up, use this list to narrow down your choices.

 It’s important to work with someone with the same principles and working style as you.
 Once you hire your virtual assistant, you want the transition or integration to be as smooth as possible.
 The quicker your VLA adjusts to how you do things, the better the workflow will be.

 You have to make it clear during the hiring process what your expectations are.
 The virtual legal assistant candidate should know what they are supposed to do under your employ.
 At the same time, they should be aware of what they can expect from you or your firm.
 This should help both parties decide if you are right for each other.

 Whether you’re a newbie lawyer or a veteran of many years, you need all the help you can get.
 Hiring a virtual legal assistant (VLA) is one way to lessen the work and alleviate the stress.
 You can designate a number of tasks to your VLA so you can focus on the more important aspects of the job and life.